Bitnob-Community/bitnob_react_native_sdk/README.md

 # bitnob-react-native

-Bitnob SDK allows you to integrate our API features easily, Examples are Checkout, Oauth, etc.
+Bitnob SDK equips online businesses using react native with the ability to integrate our API features easily.
+Example are;
+-  Checkout: Accept and process bitcoin payments via on-chain or lightning seamlessly.
+-  Oauth: Allows you to access Bitnob user details

 ## ChangeLog